ffavela/multifrag-test/README.md

 your own language (more or less) without knowing the explicit rules.
 That was a good reason for explaining the algorithm in terms of a simple grammar.
 The analogy goes a long way but I'll leave it as is.

+Also about the gifs, ani.gif shows an example of a line pull for a 3 case like the 6He BRT, the masses of the constricted fragments are equal.
+That means that the lengths of the velocity vectors of the sibling nodes are equal.
+The geometric place of the fragment that splits into the two particles is as shown.

+For the 4 particle case shown in animTree.gif, I just want to clarify that it was done with an energy conservation BUG, so the CM velocity vectors should not have exactly the same magnitudes.